kenthsoderholm/momir/README.md

 Toying with Angular JS

 I am a MTG player and wanted to fiddle with Angular JS, so I started on this little Momir Vig generator for Momir Basic.

+Also added a simple lifecounter (and poison) and Jhoira gen.